 Review the group attributes that are synchronized from Azure AD to Atlassian Cloud in the Attribute Mapping section.
-The attributes selected as Matching properties are used to match the groups in Atlassian Cloud for update operations.
+The display name attribute will be used to match Atlassian Cloud groups with your Azure AD groups.
 Select the Save button to commit any changes.

 Attribute Type displayName String externalId String members Reference

 To configure scoping filters, refer to the following instructions provided in the Scoping filter tutorial.